essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 ::

-  restraint add id1 cartesian harmonic xrest yrest zrest krest
+  chunk restraint add id1 cartesian harmonic xrest yrest zrest krest

 For a cartesian harmonic restraint you need to specify the coordinates of the anchoring point and the value of the force constant. ::

-  restraint add id1 cartesian flattbottom xrest yrest zrest krest wrest
+  chunk restraint add id1 cartesian flattbottom xrest yrest zrest krest wrest

 For a flatbottom restraint you must in addition specify the width of the flat region of the potential.